xyteam/AutoBDD/README.md

 This project publishes two docker images :

-autobdd-run: AutoBDD running env.
+* autobdd-run - AutoBDD running env.
 Run your BDD test anywhere (local desktop or cloud CI/CD).

-autobdd-dev: AutoBDD development env.
+* autobdd-dev - AutoBDD development env.
 Run this container on your PC to develop and run your BDD test locally.

 ### Simple to use

-AutoBDD lets you focus on your test.
+* AutoBDD lets you focus on your test.
 You do not need to maintain the automation framework.
 Everything will workout for you automagically.

-Just download AutoBDD-example, rename it, and starting automating.
+* Just download AutoBDD-example, rename it, and starting automating.
 This project pre-configured everything you need to download, run and use the two docker images.

 **[xyteam/AutoBDD-example](https://github.com/xyteam/AutoBDD-example)**